 The Government Accounting Standards Board Statement sets new generally accepted accounting procedures and requirements for reporting basic financial statements and management's discussion and analysis.
-The new financial

-Lander Medlin is APPA's executive vice president.
-She can be reached at lander@appa.org. statements must use accrual accounting methods to report your major capital assets, most importantly infrastructure assets such as roads, bridges, sidewalks, and utilities like water and sewer infrastructure.
+The new financial statements must use accrual accounting methods to report your major capital assets, most importantly infrastructure assets such as roads, bridges, sidewalks, and utilities like water and sewer infrastructure.
 This represents a major change for those institutions that have traditionally used cash accounting reporting methods.
 Most institutions have not assessed their infrastructure's original cost, present and current replacement value, nor their condition and useful life.
 Reporting on infrastructure assets has been a contentious issue given the cost, complexity, and effort involved to collect it.
 However, GASB concluded that infrastructure reporting is vital to demonstrating accountability for all institutional assets and the corresponding cost of its services.
 This change is considered important to potential lenders.